Introduction to C# Literals

 2. String Literals

 The string type literals are enclosed in (“”)/ double quotes and also can be started with @””.
-Long lines can be broken into multiple lines with string literals and be separated by using blank spaces.
+Long lines can be broken into multiple lines with string literals and separated using blank spaces.

 string s= "Hi"; // string literals